 Welcome to the Doctors’ Breastfeeding Clinic Website

-We are a patient centred clinic focussed on helping mothers and babies with breastfeeding.
+We are a patient centred clinic focused on helping mothers and babies with breastfeeding.
 Our goal is for you to meet your goal and have a successful breastfeeding experience

 Please look at our website and feel free to contact us for an appointment at 888-807-0650